 OPR: Office of Science Quality and Integrity

-Instruction: This replaces Survey Manual Chapter (SMC) 502.1 - Fundamental Science Practices: Foundation Policy, dated December 16, 2011.
+Instruction: This replaces Survey Manual Chapter (SM) 502.1 - Fundamental Science Practices: Foundation Policy, dated December 16, 2011.

 1. Purpose and Scope.

 A. The scientific reputation of the U.S. Geological Survey (USGS) for excellence, integrity, and objectivity is one of the Bureau’s most important assets.
 This reputation for reliable science brings authority to data and findings, creates and protects long-term credibility, and ensures that the public trust is met.
 This policy chapter provides the foundation for a set of fundamental principles and requirements that are detailed in this and in accompanying chapters with the overall intent to ensure the quality and integrity of USGS science activities.
 These principles collectively are the USGS Fundamental Science Practices (FSP).
 FSP underlie the Bureau’s science activities, uphold its scientific reputation, and underscore its mandate to provide reliable science to address important societal needs.
 FSP requirements apply to all aspects of Bureau scientific processes—from planning studies and collecting and documenting data and information to dissemination of the resulting information products.
 Limited exceptions to FSP may be granted on a case-by-case basis.